 Who provides resources?
-In our nation currently, it is most often faith-based (typically Christian) organizations that provide housing and aftercare for survivors, as opposed to our local government agencies and authorities.
+In our nation currently it is most often faith-based (typically Christian) organizations that provide housing and aftercare for survivors, as opposed to our local government agencies and authorities.
 This is the reality.
-We should recognize the important role the faith community has played throughout history in freeing people!
-However, because much of the faith based community is insulated, and can be secretive about their methods, we have also seen negligence and mistreatment for profit.
-As “trafficking” becomes a national buzz-word this can be a double-edged sword.
-We need awareness – and we need to prize freedom for the survivors above all else.
+We should recognize the important role the faith community has played throughout history in the freedom movement!
+However, we have also seen negligence and mistreatment for profit.

 We need to prize freedom for the survivors above all else!